Gospel of Thomas: Date of composition

-In August 2023, the Egypt Exploration Society published the second century Papyrus Oxyrhynchus 5575, which includes the earliest extant fragment from the Gospel of Thomas.
+In August 2023, the Egypt Exploration Society published the second century Papyrus Oxyrhynchus 5575, which includes the earliest attestion of material associated with the Gospel of Thomas.

 Argument for early composition

 Form of the gospel

 Theissen and Merz argue the genre of a collection of sayings was one of the earliest forms in which material about Jesus was handed down.
 They assert that other collections of sayings, such as the Q source and the collection underlying Mark 4, were absorbed into larger narratives and no longer survive as independent documents, and that no later collections in this form survive.
 Marvin Meyer also asserted that the genre of a "sayings collection" is indicative of the 1st century, and that in particular the "use of parables without allegorical amplification" seems to antedate the canonical gospels.

 Independence from synoptic gospels

 Stevan L. Davies argues that the apparent independence of the ordering of sayings in Thomas from that of their parallels in the synoptics shows that Thomas was not evidently reliant upon the canonical gospels and probably predated them.
 Some authors argue that Thomas was a source for Mark, usually considered the earliest of the synoptic gospels.
 Several authors argue that when the logia in Thomas do have parallels in the synoptics, the version in Thomas often seems closer to the source.
 Theissen and Merz give sayings 31 (Rejection at Nazareth) and 65 (Parable of the Wicked Husbandmen) as examples of this.
 Koester agrees, citing especially the parables contained in sayings 8, 9, 57, 63, 64 and 65.
 In the few instances where the version in Thomas seems to be dependent on the synoptics, Koester suggests, this may be due to the influence of the person who translated the text from Greek into Coptic.

 Koester also argues that the absence of narrative materials, such as those found in the canonical gospels, in Thomas makes it unlikely that the gospel is "an eclectic excerpt from the gospels of the New Testament".
 He also cites the absence of the eschatological sayings considered characteristic of Q source to show the independence of Thomas from that source.